Toepfer-Lab/cobramod/README.md

 Development
 -----------
+CobraMod consists of a Python and JavaScript/TypeScript part.
+The following briefly describes all the commands to build a local version from the source files.

+### JavaScript

+Since we need Node modules to build the Jupyter integrations con CobraMod, a package.json is included in the project.
+All dependencies contained in it can be made available locally using [yarn](https://yarnpkg.com/).
+The foiling command can be used for this:

+    yarn install

+We use [Vite](https://vitejs.dev/) to build the Javascript part of the Jupyter integrations.
+So, we can use the following command to build a bundled version of the integrations.

+    yarn run vite build

+This creates bundled JavaScript files under '/src/cobramod/static'.

+### Python

 You can contribute to CobraMod by cloning the repository and installing it in developer mode and using the `dev` dependency group via pip: